shenwei356/LexicMap/docs/content/usage/index/_index.md

                             ► This value is used to remove masks with a prefix of low-complexity.

   --- Seeds data (k-mer-value data) ---
- *1. --seed-max-desert      ► Maximum length of distances between seeds (default: 450).
+ *1. --seed-max-desert      ► Maximum length of distances between seeds (default: 200).
-                            The default value of 450 guarantees queries >450 bp would match at least one seed.
+                            The default value of 200 guarantees queries >=200 bp would match at least one seed.
                             ► Large regions with no seeds are called sketching deserts.
-Deserts with seed distance larger than this value will be filled by choosing k-mers roughly every --seed-in-desert-dist (150 by default) bases.
+Deserts with seed distance larger than this value will be filled by choosing k-mers roughly every --seed-in-desert-dist (50 by default) bases.
-                            ■ Smaller values improve the search sensitivity, slow down the indexing speed, increase the indexing memory occupation and increase the index size.
+                            ■ Big values decrease the search sensitivity for distant targets, speed up the indexing speed, decrease the indexing memory occupation and decrease the index size.
+While the alignment speed is almost not affected.
   2. -c/--chunks,           ► Number of seed file chunks (maximum: 128, default: #CPUs).
                             ► Bigger values accelerate the search speed at the cost of a high disk reading load.
                             The maximum number should not exceed the maximum number of open files set by the